ds-modules/DS-Modules/README.md

 ## How it works

 Jekyll is a framework in the Ruby programming language that allows highly readable markdown to be rendered in nice looking web pages built in HTML/CSS.
 It does this by taking mardown files (files with the extension`.md`), and formatting them into our HTML templates in the `_layouts` folder.

+You may notice that the markdown files have a header that starts and ends with three dashes (---).
+This is called the front-matter and holds a bunch of variables.
+The stuff below the header is called the content.
+This is the main part of the page and is usually, but not always, rendered in markdown.

 Github pages reads from the `docs` folder located at the root directory of the `master` branch.
 Anything in this folder is reachable via the website.